 Ginkgo biloba is a type of tree also known as the maidenhair tree.
 Its leaves are used to make a herbal supplement.

-Ginkgo biloba is thought to improve the supply of blood to the brain.
+The way that ginkgo biloba might help in depression is not well understood, but it is thought to improve the supply of blood to the brain.

 Ginkgo biloba tablets are available from health food shops and some supermarkets.